arkalim/obsidian-vault/Notes/AWS Solutions Architect Associate/Elastic Container Service (ECS).md

 - Containers run on underlying EC2 instances
 - ECS takes care of launching & stopping containers (ECS tasks)
 - You must provision & maintain EC2 instances (use ASG)
+- **EC2 instances have ECS agent running on them as a docker container**
 - Inside a VPC spanning multiple AZ, there is an ECS cluster spanning multiple AZ.
 Inside the ECS cluster, there will be an ASG responsible for launching container instances (EC2).
 On every EC2 instance, ECS agent will be running (happens automatically if you choose the AMI for ECS when launching the instance) which registers these instances to the ECS cluster.
 This will allow the ECS cluster to run Docker containers (ECS tasks) on these instances.
 	- ![[attachments/Pasted image 20220509230845.png]]